Optimized signal deduction procedure for the MIEZE spectroscopy technique: Estimation of the confidence interval

 \section{Estimation of the confidence interval}

 Next, we discuss how many events are necessary to determine phase and contrast with a desired accuracy.
-As a first attempt, these uncertainties are estimated using Gaussian error propagation with the relative errors ${\frac{1}{\sqrt{I_k}}}$.
+For this we will compare three different attempts: 1) The 16 time bin fitting method used so far at RESEDA (fit,16), 2) the four time bin fitting method (fit,4), 3) the four time bin reconstruction method (rec). \pink{The procedure does not take into account a possible phase jitter of the detector signal.} The \MATLAB code utilized for these calculations has been made available for reference \cite{MatlabCode}.
+As a first attempt, the uncertainties are estimated using Gaussian error propagation with the relative errors ${\frac{1}{\sqrt{I_k}}}$.
 Deducing the partial derivatives is straightforward.
 Less obvious is the estimate of the total errors $\Delta I_1,...\,I_4$, due to their mutual dependence.
 Moreover, the total errors also depend on $C_0$ and $\phi_0$.
-At this point, it would be appropriate to use the generalized Gaussian error propagation, which accounts also for the covariance between all parameters.

-To circumvent this multi-dimensional exercise, we applied simulations and executed them for various initial phases ($\phi_\mathrm{0} =\ang{0}, \ang{15}, ..., \ang{120}$) and contrasts ($C_\mathrm{0} = 0.05, 0.1, ..., 0.95$).
-First 10 single events with the desired sinusoidal distribution are generated using the pseudo-random generator of \MATLAB (the code used was published in Ref. \cite{matlab}) and histogrammed subsequently.
+It needs to be mentioned that, while a generalized Gaussian error propagation would account for the covariance between all parameters, it is not able to give a reliable answer in the limit I$\rightarrow$0.
+Therefore, we applied simulations and executed them for various initial phases ($\phi_\mathrm{0} =\ang{0}, \ang{15}, ..., \ang{120}$) and contrasts ($C_\mathrm{0} = 0.05, 0.1, ..., 0.95$).
+First 10 single events with the desired sinusoidal distribution are generated using the pseudo-random generator of \MATLAB and histogrammed subsequently.
 For a given $C_0$ and $\phi_0$, the probability to fall in a certain time bin is determined by equations\,\eqref{subeq1}\,-\,{\eqref{subeq4}}.
-Subsequently, the phase and contrast are calculated according to the reconstruction method and the standard fit over 4 and 16 time bins for the same data set.
-Next, new events are added to this time series and the evaluation is repeated recursively.
+Subsequently, the phase and contrast are calculated according to the three different methods.
+Next, new events are added to this \pink{run} and the evaluation is repeated recursively.

 The number of added events in such a series increases logarithmically.
 This ensures a low computational burden over a large dynamic range of events (here over five orders of magnitude) and keeps the evaluation equally weighted in a logarithmic representation.
-Finally, the results are compared with each other (cf. Fig.\,\ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} (a) and (d)).
-It is found that the phases estimated for the 4 point fitting method (red) and the reconstruction (green) are of high accuracy identical when there are more than 30 events.
+Finally, the results are compared with each other. \pink{Figures \ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} (a) and (d) show the phase ($\phi$) and contrast ($C$) for one run.} It is found that the phases estimated for the four point fitting method (green) and the reconstruction (red) are identical within error for more than 30 events.